-- A retail pharmacy that is in our plan's network. - A pharmacy that is not in our plan's network. - Our plan's mail-order pharmacy.
+- A network retail pharmacy that offers standard cost-sharing. - A network retail pharmacy that offers preferred cost-sharing. - A pharmacy that is not in our plan's network. - Our plan's mail-order pharmacy.

 For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 in this booklet and our plan's Pharmacy Directory.